soot-oss/SootUp/docs/getting-started.md

 ## FutureSoot vs Soot

-Below we show a comparison of the code so far with the same functionality in Soot.
+Below we show a comparison of the code so far with the same functionality in sootup.

 === "FutureSoot"